Dry Deluge Testing

 Utilizing these two tests in combination will allow for a full system operational check that will allow for the system to be maintained and certified as fit for purpose, usually extending the periods between wet deluge testing with full approval by regulatory bodies.

-Siron Dry Deluge Testing also meets the criteria set out by:
+Siron Dry Deluge Testing also meets the criteria set out by the following standards and regulations:

-- Water deluge systems: Testing and performance measurements – UK HSE Offshore Information Sheet No. 1/2010
+- Water deluge systems: Testing and performance measurements – UK HSE Guidance Offshore Information Sheet No. 1/2010

 Deluge systems, water spray systems, water mist systems, foam systems and compressed-air-foam systems are all required to be tested annually as stipulated by the local regulatory requirements.